Emergent Weyl-like points in periodically modulated systems

-where the Hamiltonian describes the Weyl semimetal phase, which can be interpreted as a stack of 2D materials with orbital-dependent hopping $t_z$, as illustrated in Fig.~\ref{fig_dual}(a2).
-The matrix form of this Hamiltonian \eqref{eq:H_Weyl} in real space, with OBCs in the $z$-direction and PBCs in the $x$- and $y$-directions, is provided in Subsection SIII A in the Supplemental Material~\cite{SuppMat}.
-Similarly, the matrix form with OBCs in the $y$-direction and PBCs in the $x$- and $z$-directions is given in Subsection SIII B in the Supplemental Material~\cite{SuppMat}.
+where ${\bf k}\!=\!(k_x,k_y,k_z)$.
+This Hamiltonian describes a Weyl semimetal phase and can be viewed as a stack of 2D layers with orbital-dependent interlayer hopping $t_z$, as illustrated in Fig.~\ref{fig_dual}(a2).
+The matrix representation of Eq.~\eqref{eq:H_Weyl} in real space with OBCs along the $z$ direction and PBCs along the $x$ and $y$ directions is provided in Subsection SIII A in the Supplemental Material~\cite{SuppMat}.
+Similarly, the matrix form with OBCs in the $y$ direction and PBCs in the $x$ and $z$ directions is given in Subsection SIII B in the Supplemental Material~\cite{SuppMat}.